9/11 Memorial Svc-2021

 The Post has several members who are available to speak on a variety of military and veteran topics at local schools, clubs, or

-relationship with the Montville Township School Districts.
+The Post supports Memorial Day school activities in an ongoing relationship with the Montville Township School System.

 Voice of Democracy

 - Khush H. Parikh - First Place - Montville Township High SchoolClick here for audio.

 - Aarav R. Mulinti - Second Place - Montville Township High School

 - Maureen Moran - Cedar Hill Elementary School

 - Michelle Trautmann - Robert R. Lazar Middle School

 - Justin Scrufari - Montville Township High School